-This is a post for those young Working Holiday Visa Holders or to those who want to work on a Student Visa in Korea.
-I have had both visas and worked multiple jobs on both.
-I see people almost every day in different social media groups asking is it easy to get part-time work in Korea?
-How can I find a job?
-How is the pay/minimum wage?
-Well, I have some experience I would like to share and if you also have something to add to this post feel free to comment and I may add it on this list. 🙂 For a more detailed guide on how to find jobs in Korea click here.
+This is a post for young Working Holiday Visa Holders or to you who might want to work on a Student Visa in Korea.
+I’ve had both visas and worked multiple jobs on both.
+I see people on social media quite often asking about how to get jobs in Korea.
+How is working part time in Korea?
+Can I find a job quick?
+Is the pay/minimum wage good?
+Well, I have some experience I would like to share and if you also have something to add to this post please feel free to comment and I may add it on this list. 🙂 For a more detailed guide on how to find jobs in Korea click here.
 Here we go:

 Tricky question cause everyone has different experiences, I have heard that it is not easy and I can understand why.
 Korea has a big population so if you don’t speak Korean chances are smaller to finding a job because a Korean employer would rather hire a Korean citizen (a LOT of college kids work part-time here).
 BUT there are exceptions!